mglancu/bond_portfolio_analysis/README.md

 - Results are saved to Excel for further review.

-- Basic testing is implemented in `bond_generator_test.py` to verify dataset generation.
+- Basic testing is implemented in `bond_generator_test.py` to verify dataset generation,
+  and in `bond_portfolio_test.py` to validate portfolio analysis logic.

 - Continuous Integration is enabled via **GitHub Actions** to automatically run tests on each push or pull request.